Beyond Programming: Q&A with Kurt Neubek

 For example, while designing a clinic, reducing travel distance for patients and staff not only improves satisfaction and reduces fatigue, but reducing turnaround time can accommodate more patients per day.
 This not only reduces patients’ waiting time, it can also have positive financial returns.

 How do you reach people who don’t go to the same conferences that you do?

 I’m a Steering Committee member of a LinkedIn group called the Pre-Design Knowledge Community.
 It’s geared toward people with an interest in pre-design and programming.
 This group grew out of the Problem Seeking methodology that was pioneered by Caudill Rowlett Scott (CRS) Architects in the 1960s and 1970s and is still practiced today by many firms, including Page.

 In fact, Page has been a leader in pre-design services for over twenty years, when we formed our Strategic Consulting group.
-We have three senior programmer/consultants at Page who personally worked at CRS with Willie Peña, known as “the grandfather of modern architectural programming.”
-These specialists include Kevin Kelly, FAIA, Tim Barry, AIA, and me.
+At one point we had three senior programmer/consultants at Page who personally worked at CRS with Willie Peña, known as “the grandfather of modern architectural programming.”

 And we have the pleasure to work with a team of very bright and talented people.
 The Consulting group at Page is comprised of many professionals with valuable education and experience for consulting work—including architecture, industrial engineering, real estate & finance, MBA, PhD, and even psychology.
 This range of skills, along with our “first generation” Problem Seeking expertise, is valued by our clients.
 So, we’re happy to share our knowledge with others in the industry and LinkedIn is one way.